tokenized/tokenized-sdk-example-react/README.md

 ### @tokenized/sdk-react-private.useLogInNeedsMfa() ⇒ <code>boolean</code>

-(React hook) Current multi-factor authentication status.
+**`React hook`** Current multi-factor authentication status.
 Show a prompt to “Confirm your identity in the authenticator app” on your login screen when `useLogInNeedsMfa` is `true`.

+_Note that in an upcoming release of the SDK, log in (including MFA) will be handled by a redirect to a secure, Tokenized-hosted mini-web-app, and this hook will no longer be necessary._

 **Kind**: static method of [<code>@tokenized/sdk-react-private</code>](#module_@tokenized/sdk-react-private)